-We're intrigued by natural deodorants.
+I think we're all a bit intrigued with the idea of all-natural body products.
 But searching to find the best natural deodorant can be expensive, time consuming and ultimately disappointing.

-The idea for my own deodorant formulation came to me in a dream.
+The idea to try to make a deodorant came to me in a dream.
 I was just waking up one morning, when I heard a little whisper.

 Make a deodorant, it said.